GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

 Note the `primary` subattribute accompanying email "my@own.mail" is false but when inserted we provided true.
-This is so because SCIM spec states that after modifications are applied to resources (PUT or PATCH), there cannot be more than one item in a multi-valued attribute with primary value set as true.
+This is because the SCIM specification states that after modifications are applied to resources (PUT or PATCH), there cannot be more than one item in a multi-valued attribute with primary value set as true.

-To see more sample Json payloads, check the `.json` files used by the SCIM-Client test cases referenced above.
+To see more sample JSON payloads, check the `.json` files used by the SCIM-Client test cases referenced above.

-Lots of fun with patch?
 In conjunction with bulk operations, patch becomes a very powerful tool to transform data.

-### Deleting users
+### Deleting Users

 For deleting, the DELETE method of HTTP is used.